kingluddite/web-dev-notes/workflow/development/mamp.md

+# MAMP

+So if you are using MAMP you are not alone.
+It is free (there also is a pro version).
+It gets you set up pretty quickly with Apache, PHP, MySQL and phpMyAdmin.
+It's default port is :8888 so your local URL for development is http://localhost:8888.
+I'm not a fan of this and suggest you change the configuration to http://localhost.

+Another thing I don't like about MAMP out of the box is how deep it is stored in your file system.
+The dev sites are stored in the `htdocs` folder.
+You can also change this in the configuration setup of MAMP.
+I recommend, if you're using a MAC which is what I use, that you create a `Sites` folder in your home directory (`~/your-use-name`).
+This is the way it used to be set up out of the box on Mac OS systems but in the recent past, they removed this folder.
+You'll see a lot of people use it.

+I also don't like how you can mimick the box your prod site is on.
+If this is something you want you should checkout, Virtual Box and Vagrant.

+If you want to easily migrate sites, I hear that many people love [DesktopServer](https://serverpress.com/get-desktopserver/)

 ### MAMP local testing causes problems
 * Upgrade to using latest php
 * Change this in `.bash_profile` (keep version up to date of PHP!)